Resources for Indigenous Students

 Many students have concerns about planning their careers; for some Indigenous students, there may be additional aspects to consider.

-If you would like to discuss issues related to your career decision making, our Career Counsellors can help; please make an individual appointment by calling 905-828-5451 or dropping by DV 3094.
-We also offer virtual appointments by zoom.
+If you would like to discuss issues related to your career decision-making, our Career Counsellors can help; please make an individual appointment by calling 905-828-5451 or coming into DV 3094.
 We can help you to understand what is important to you in making your career decision and how to translate that into career options and potential employers.

 Education and Financial Assistance